"I should be working. There's still so much we need to know."

 "Any one of them is fine.
 I can lend you Dinobot and Rattrap."

-He'd known Optimus would veto an all-Predacon team but it was worth a try.
+He'd known Optimus would veto an all-Predacon team but it was both worth a try.
 Megatron didn't have to fake a look of displeasure.
 "The traitor and the vermin together.
 You are either trying to assassinate me or goad me into a truce violation."

 "They both know your base pretty well already and Dinobot's good for heavy lifting," said Optimus.

 "I will tolerate one or the other.
 Not both at once."